Neuropsychology testing is the most reliable way to test cognitive function.

 Neuropsychology testing identifies and measures problems of thought, memory and cognitive performance.
 Adults, children and the elderly may require this form of assessment.

 Doctors, including GPs, specialists, psychiatrists and paediatricians request Neuropsychology assessments as a way of determining if changes of thinking and behaviour are due to a brain disorder or injury.
 Concussion is a common cause for temporary cognitive change, including temporary memory loss, poor concentration and headaches.
 We use these assessments to predict and improve the social, educational and vocational performance in people with cognitive problems.

 What Neuropsychologists can do.

-Our neuropsychologists assess, diagnose and provide a management plan for patients with concussion, memory loss, dementia.
+Neuropsychologists who practice at NNM assess, diagnose and provide a management plan for patients with concussion, memory loss, dementia.
 Assessments are very important in the management of Alzheimer’s disease, Parkinson’s disease dementia, frontotemporal dementia, vascular dementia, traumatic brain injury and mild cognitive impairment.

-Our Neuropsychologists also offer assessments for testamentary capacity.
+Neuropsychologists also offer assessments for testamentary capacity.

 Call 03 9500 8366 to make an appointment at St Kilda Rd, Box Hill or Fitzroy.

 Neuropsychology tests are clinical interviews using a range of individually administered tests in a quite room.
 They can range from brief consultations to detailed comprehensive evaluations involving several hours of face-to-face contact.
 The results of these assessments help us develop individual treatment plans and recommendations.